 Just as YugabyteDB stores values written by single-shard ACID transactions into DocDB, it needs to store uncommitted values written by distributed transactions in a similar persistent data structure.
-However, we cannot just write them to DocDB as regular values, because they would then become visible at different times to clients reading through different tablet servers, allowing a client to see a partially applied transaction and thus breaking atomicity.
+However, they cannot be written to DocDB as regular values, because they would then become visible at different times to clients reading through different tablet servers, allowing a client to see a partially applied transaction and thus breaking atomicity.
 YugabyteDB therefore writes provisional records to all tablets responsible for the keys the transaction is trying to modify.
-We call them "provisional" as opposed to "regular" ("permanent") records, because they are invisible to readers until the transaction commits.
+These transactions are called provisional as opposed to regular (permanent) records because they are invisible to readers until the transaction commits.

 Provisional records are stored in a separate RocksDB instance in the same tablet peer.
-Compared to other possible design options, such as storing provisional records inline with the regular records or putting them in the same RocksDB instance altogether with regular records, the approach we have chosen has the following benefits:
+Compared to other possible design options, such as storing provisional records inline with the regular records, or putting them in the same RocksDB instance together with regular records, the chosen approach has the following benefits:

-- It is easy to scan all provisional records.
-As we will see, this is very helpful in cleaning up aborted / abandoned transactions.
+- It is easy to scan all provisional records, which is helpful in cleaning up aborted or abandoned transactions.

-- During the read path, we need to handle provisional records very differently compared to regular records, and putting them in a separate section of the RocksDB key space allows to simplify the read path.
+- During the read path, there is a need to handle provisional records very differently from the regular records, and putting them in a separate section of the RocksDB key space allows to simplify the read path.

 Encoding details of provisional records

 There are three types of RocksDB key-value pairs corresponding to provisional records, omitting the one-byte prefix that puts these records before all regular records in RocksDB, as per the following diagram:

 DocumentKey, SubKey1, ..., SubKeyN, LockType, ProvisionalRecordHybridTime -> TxnId, Value

 Each of these primary provisional records also acts as a persistent revocable lock.
 There are some similarities as well as differences when compared to blocking in-memory locks maintained by every tablet's lock manager.
-These persistent locks can be of any of the same types as for in-memory leader-only locks (SI write, serializable write/read, and a separate "strong"/"weak" classification for handling nested document changes).
+These persistent locks can be of any of the same types as for in-memory leader-only locks (SI write, serializable write and read, and a separate strong and weak classification for handling nested document changes).
 However, unlike the leader-side in-memory locks, the locks represented by provisional records can be revoked by another conflicting transaction.
 The conflict resolution subsystem makes sure that for any two conflicting transactions, at least one of them is aborted.

 As an example, suppose a snapshot isolation transaction is setting column